Uganda has a population of 35 million people and an estimated deafblind/multi-sensory impaired (MSI) population of 14,000 people.

-We work with government and education institutions to improve people with deafblindness / MSI access to appropriate education.
+We work with government and education institutions to improve deafblind/MSI people’s access to appropriate education.

 - We have piloted a Community Based Education model that prepares and enables learners with deafblindness to access education in a mainstream school.
 With this model, up to 421 beneficiaries were supported through regular teacher home visits and each of these learners demonstrated progress against their Individual Development Plans (IDPs).

-- With our support 301 parents have been trained and equipped with basic skills to support the learning and development of their children.
+- With our support 301 (166 male, 189 female) parents have been trained and equipped with basic skills to support the learning and development of their children.
 An average of 92% of parents reported increased confidence in educating their child with deafblindness - thanks to joint work with teachers visiting homes and by accessing video training which is helping parents to train their children for increased independence.

 - Through our advocacy work with the Ministry of Education, provision for the education of children with deafblindness has been included in these draft policies: National Inclusive Education Policy and the Uganda National Examinations Board Policy.